-Certain reclassifications have been made in the financial statements at June 30, 2015, in order to be consistent with reporting in the current year.
-These reclassifications had no effect on previously reported net assets or net income.
+Certain reclassifications have been made in the financial statements at June 30, 2016, in order to be consistent with reporting in the current year.
+These reclassifications had no effect on previously reported net assets or changes in net assets.

 Note 15.
 Subsequent Events